aglantzrbc/sql-challenge/README.md

 A dedicated *EmployeeSQL_db* database was created for this project, associated with postgreSQL server 15 in pgAdmin 4.

-The name conversions from the ERD are as follows, in alphabetical order by entity name and with the construction ERD ENTITY = LIST.
+The name conversions from the ERD are as follows, in alphabetical order by diagram entity name and with the construction ERD ENTITY = LIST.

-1. Departments ERD entity = departments list
+1. Departments ERD item = departments list
-2. Department_of_Employee ERD entity = dept_emp list
+2. Department_of_Employee ERD item = dept_emp list
-3. Employees ERD entity = employees list
+3. Employees ERD item = employees list
-4. Managers ERD entity = dept_manager list
+4. Managers ERD item = dept_manager list
-5. Salaries ERD entity = salaries list
+5. Salaries ERD item = salaries list
-6. Titles ERD entity = titles list
+6. Titles ERD item = titles list

 *departments list:*